ECHCHERQAOUI-Salma/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls -na displays content of current directory, including hidden in long format with user and group IDs displayed numerically. mkdir path/dir_name creates a directory in a specific path mv dir path/dir moves a directory

+rm path/file deletes a file in a specific path